badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

 // go to the container terminal docker container attach <part of container id text>
+// OR
+docker exec -it <part of container id text> bash

 // delete the container
 docker rm -f <part of container id text>